 2026 - Digital painting

-The Sturtian glaciation was one of multiple global ice ages events known as “Snowball Earth.”What’s most surprising is that life not only survived this period, but diversified.
-Some scientists even believe that it was these environmental changes that could’ve led to the emergence of multicellular life.*Turn device brightness up & click on image for a better viewing experience.
+The Sturtian glaciation was one of multiple global ice ages events known as “Snowball Earth.”
+Life was still unicellular and predominantly photosynthetic, so the ice sheets covering the oceans from pole to pole likely altered their ecosystems to the point of mass extinctions.But what’s most surprising is that life not only survived this period, but diversified.
+Some scientists even believe that it was the environmental changes during the Sturtian and following glaciation periods that led to the emergence of multicellular life!*Turn device brightness up & click on image for a better viewing experience.

 2026 - Digital painting